-Nasdaq Global Market Listing
+Nasdaq Global Select Market Listing

-We expect the shares to be approved for listing on The Nasdaq Global Market, subject to notice of issuance, under the symbol "TORC."
+Our common stock has been approved for listing on The Nasdaq Global Select Market under the symbol "TORC."

 Before this offering, there has been no public market for our common stock.
-The initial public offering price will be determined through negotiations between us and the representatives.
-In addition to prevailing market conditions, the factors to be considered in determining the initial public offering price are
+The initial public offering price was determined through negotiations between us and the representatives.
+In addition to prevailing market conditions, the factors considered in determining the initial public offering price were:

-- the valuation multiples of publicly traded companies that the representatives believe to be comparable to us; - our financial information; - the history of, and the prospects for, our company and the industry in which we compete;
+· the valuation multiples of publicly traded companies that the representatives believe to be comparable to us;

-- · an assessment of our management, its past and present operations, and the prospects for, and timing of, our future revenues; - the present state of our development; - · the likelihood of approval for our product candidates; and - · the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.
+- our financial information: - the history of, and the prospects for, our company and the industry in which we compete; - an assessment of our management, its past and present operations, and the prospects for, and timing of, our future revenues; - the present state of our development; - the likelihood of approval for our product candidates; and - the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.